Cranberry and Pear Sauce

 Instructions

-• In a medium sized saucepan, combine the water, sugar, and orange zest and juice.
-Bring to a boil, stirring occasionally, until sugar is dissolved.
+1. Boil liquids.
+In a medium saucepan, combine the water, sugar, orange zest, and orange juice.
+Bring to a boil over medium high heat, stirring occasionally, until sugar is dissolved.

 Leave a review, or head over to Instagram and share a photo!
 Tag your projects with #neighborfoodies!